nodists/nodist/readme.md

 A node.js and npm version manager（Nodist will not die.
 It will revive）

 Options:
   -V, --version      output the version number
   -h, --help         display help for command

 Commands:
-  list|ls         Get a list of installed nodejs version dist|ds         Get a list of all available nodejs versions rist|rs         Get a list of https://nodejs.org/dist/index.json run|r           Run <args> with a version matching the provided requirement add|+           Install a nodejs of specific version remove|-        Uninstall a nodejs of specific version env [from]      Use a nodejs of specific version for the current console only (process.env) local [from]    Use a nodejs of specific version for the current working working only (.(node or npm)version) global [from]   Use a nodejs of specific version for the global (C:Program Files (x86)Nodist.(node or
+  list|ls            Get a list of installed nodejs version dist|ds            Get a list of all available nodejs versions rist|rs            Get a list of https://nodejs.org/dist/index.json run|r              Run <args> with a version matching the provided requirement add|+              Install a nodejs of specific version remove|-           Uninstall a nodejs of specific version env [from]         Use a nodejs of specific version for the current console only (process.env) local [from]       Use a nodejs of specific version for the current working working only (.(node or npm)version) global|use [from]  Use a nodejs of specific version for the global (C:Program Files (x86)Nodist.(node or npm)-version-global) current            Check a current nodejs version help [command]     display help for command
-                  npm)-version-global)
-  use             Check a nodejs version help [command]  display help for command
 ```
 ## 💙 Special Thanks